 - Location – Like demographics, knowing the geographic location of visitors is useful for understanding if your digital marketing strategy is working to attract ideal clients.

 - Device – This shows whether visitors are using a desktop or mobile device.

-- Acquisition – Knowing how a visitor arrived to the site—whether it’s by Google Ads, organic search, social media, email, or something else—can show you how well your marketing strategies are working.
+- Acquisition – Knowing how a visitor arrived to the site can show you how well your marketing strategies are working.
+Whether it’s by Google Ads, organic search, social media, email, or something else.

 - Behavior Flow – This shows the journey from popular landing pages to other pages on the site, highlighting where traffic drops off and visitors leave.